 Identifying risk exposures.
 First, we help identify all forms of risk to your financial strength.
 These include insurable risks like accidents, morbidity, mortality, and longevity; investment risks such as credit and market risks; information security risks; and plan continuity risks.

 Assessing risks and opportunities.
 After creating an inventory of risk exposures, we assess both potential losses under adverse scenarios and opportunities under extreme yet favorable scenarios.
 We generally prefer forming and evaluating “what if” scenarios over interpreting probabilistic results from Monte Carlo simulation models.
 Given our extensive experience in risk management and stochastic analysis, we are cautious about relying on Monte Carlo simulations, especially for multi-decade projections.
+Managing risk.
+After a thorough assessment of risk exposures, we recommend techniques to manage risk.
+This involves reducing or eliminating certain risks and retaining or increasing others when the risk/reward balance is favorable.
+For retained risks, we formulate plans for loss mitigation and recovery under adverse events.
+We encourage formalizing risk policies to guide behavior and mitigate the effects of emotions during extreme scenarios.
+Continuity planning.
+Because our clients are hands-on with their finances, we emphasize the importance of continuity plans for managing your finances in the event of incapacity or premature death.

 By incorporating these principles, we aim to provide a comprehensive risk management strategy that aligns with your overall financial goals and ensures a secure financial future.